Code-Institute-Org/html-css-project/html-css-project-implementation-guide.md

 #### Functional Implementation (20%)
 - **Meet Acceptance Criteria:** Ensure your implementation meets all user stories' acceptance criteria.
 Document any challenges and how you addressed them.
 - **Original Implementation:** Avoid copying implementation details from other sources.
 Your solution should be unique to your project scenario.

+#### User Experience Quality (10%)
+- **Ensure Quality UX:** Focus on creating a high-quality user experience, with emphasis on design aesthetics, usability, and responsiveness.
+- **Document Decisions:** Record design decisions that enhance the user experience.

 #### Final Project Submission (10%)
 - **Complete Submission:** Ensure your final project submission includes a fully functional web application, source code repository, and deployment link.